droqsic/glint/README.md

 ## Thread Safety

 Glint is built with concurrency in mind.
-It uses synchronization mechanisms such as `sync.Once` and `sync.Map` to manage its internal cache, allowing multiple goroutines to access color support checks safely and efficiently.
+It uses synchronization mechanisms such as `sync.Once` and `sync.RWMutex` to manage its internal cache, allowing multiple goroutines to access color support checks safely and efficiently.
 The design is optimized for read-heavy workloads, ensuring high throughput and low latency even under concurrent access.
 This makes Glint well-suited for use in modern, parallelized Go applications.

 ## Contributing